-The population of Minnesota in 2013 can only be estimated at present as the last set of confirmed figures were derived from the nationwide Census in 2010.
-At the time, it was confirmed that there were 5,303,925 people living here and a year later in 2011, an estimate suggested that those numbers had risen to 5,344,861.
-A similar level of growth would therefore takes the population of Minnesota in 2013 to 5,417,145.
+At the time of the last census in 2010, it was confirmed that there were 5,303,925 people living in the state, and a year later in 2011, an estimate suggested that those numbers had risen to 5,344,861.
 The state currently has a population growth rate of 0.71%, which ranks 29th in the country.
 With these new numbers, Minnesota is now the 21st most populous state in the US.

 There are three cities in Minnesota with a population of more than 100,000.
-Minneapolis is by far the largest, home to 382,578 people.
-Following behind are Saint Paul (285,068) and Rochester (106,769).
+Minneapolis is by far the largest, home to 410,939 people.
+Following behind are Saint Paul (300,851) and Rochester (112,225).
 About 60% of Minnesota's population lives in the Minneapolis-St. Paul metropolitan area, while 40% are spread throughout the remainder of the state.
 This is the result of a migration of the jobs from farming, mining and logging into professional, service and office jobs which are concentrated in the cities.
 The most populated counties in Minnesota are Hennepin and Ramsey counties.
 Hennepin has over one million residents, while Ramsey is home to just over 500,000 residents.

-Those increases slowed down further through the 20th century but the overall picture remains one of sustained growth and as a result, the population of Minnesota in 2012 is edging towards the 5.5 million figure.
+Those increases slowed down further through the 20th century, but the overall picture remains one of sustained growth and as a result, the population of Minnesota in 2016 is edging toward the 5.5 million figure.

-Minnesota, like much of the United States, has a relatively older population with a median age of 36.9.
-According to projections, Minnesota will see a rise in one-person households, while the number of married-couple families will decline.
+Minnesota, like much of the United States, has a relatively older population with a median age of 37.7.
+According to projections, Minnesota will see a rise in one-person households, while the number of married couple families will decline.
 While the state is growing steadily, it is not enjoying the rapid growth of many Southern and Western states with a younger population.

 The rate of population growth, as well as age and gender distributions, are very close to the national average.
 Most of the state's counties are projected to lose population between now and the next census, with losses of at least 15% in many southwestern and western parts of the state, while moderate growth is projected for the lakes region in north-central Minnesota.
 Rural areas will continue to be older than the growing urban areas, and increased diversity is projected with the populations of color and Hispanic origin increasing faster than the white population.
 Very fast growth is expected for African Americans, Latinos and Asians in particular, stemming from foreign migration.